-"FISH OUT OF WATER"
+"FISH OUT OF WATER Matthew Farley & Jordan Briceland Lawrence, KS

-Matthew Farley & Jordan Briceland Lawrence, KS Fish Out of Water," the first collaboration between the two artists, began with exploring the potential of transforming an old fiberglass canoe.
+$\mathbf{T}$ ish Out of Water." the first collaboration between the two artists, began with exploring the potential of transforming an old fiberglass canoe.
 The beat-up canoe is rich in surface texture from years of use.
 From this initial launching point, Jordan and Matthew melded ideas concerning humanity's connection with river systems as well as our everyday experience with water in general.
 Sections of plastic water bottles alternate with sections of canoe, providing a graceful bend as well as representing our interdependence with rivers and its inhabitants.
-"Paddles and similar forms are used to create fins and a tail, while the forms of a canoe's yoke are transformed into barbels.
-The gestural paint application, a collaboration with local artist Erok Johanssen, is inspired both by train graffiti (playing off the theme of transportation) as well as Claude Monet's lily pond paintings."
-Jordan Briceland was born and raised in Kansas.
-He received a bachelor degree in sculpture from the University of Kansas in 2009.
-Matthew Farley is also from Kansas, calling Wichita his home.
-He received his bachelor's degree, with an emphasis in sculpture and a minor in art history, from the University of Kansas in 2008.

-"PALEO ECHO" Alan Detrich Lawrence, KS A lan Detrich was born in Great Bend, Kansas.
+A lan Detrich was born in Great Bend, Kansas.
 Trained as a sculptor, he specialized in bronze casting and received three University degrees including a Master of Fine Arts from Wichita State University in 1974.
-After graduation Alan ventured into business founding Detrich Fossil and Antiquities and later formed a subsidiary Detrich Oil Co.
+After graduation Alan ventured into business founding Detrich Fossil and Antiauities and later formed a subsidiary Detrich Oil Co.

 A mostly retired professional fossil hunter, Alan's interest in geological history, goes back to his boyhood days when he bought a fossil for \$5.00 on a trip to Wyoming.
 Over the years, Alan has discovered many rare specimens of dinosaur and he is known for his unique skills in fossil preparation, receiving numerous awards for his spectacular 3-D presentations of fossils.
 His most important discovery was a nearly complete Tyrannosaurus Rex found on private deeded ground in South Dakota.
 His dinosaur discoveries have been place in important collections all over the globe including the Museums of Natural History in Vienna, Austria: Belfast, Ireland: Seoul, Korea: The National Museum in Tokyo and the University of Kansas that added a rare fish within a fish to its Natural History Museum collection.